-.
-We use materials common to high-end bodyboards specifically because they don't counter the flex behavior provided by our internal core.
-With flex entirely controlled by the internal core, the soft exterior just needs to hold the surfboard's shape and float.
+Soft materials are key to how Moda Core surfboards flex because they don't counter the flex behavior provided by our internal wood core.
+Since flex is entirely controlled by the internal core, the soft exterior just needs to hold the surfboard's shape and float.

 Consider that conventional surfboard materials, PU and EPS foam and fiberglass, do the exact same things today as they did when introduced to surfing in 1956.
 Yet, the way people surf has evolved dramatically.

-With bodyboard construction, there is a wide range of materials and formats that all perform very differently in different conditions and for different surf styles.
+Within bodyboard construction, there are a wide variety of materials that all perform very differently in different conditions and for different surf styles.
 For example, some foams are lighter in weight, some flex better in colder temperatures, and some favor drop knee riders.
-And new bodyboard materials are still being deployed, like blended foams
+And new bodyboard materials are still being deployed, like blended foams.

-Many materials leads to many configurations that feel and perform very differently, and I look forward to exploring them in the future with Moda so we can make surfboards even more fun.
+Many materials mean many configurations that feel and perform very differently, and I look forward to exploring them in the future with Moda so we can make surfboards even more fun.

-As usual, questions and comments are gladly fielded at @modasurfboards on Twitter!
+As usual, questions and comments are gladly fielded at @modasurfboards on Twitter and Instagram!